nrs-org/novelslop/content/vol_01/chap_09.typ

   less stiff-sounding, but it honestly felt more like a robot trying to be human.

+  Mona let her phone slide down her hands.
+Even her smartphone, a device that had been continually giving her energy for the day, was draining whatever that was left.
+Reluctantly, she opened her textbook out of boredom, supposedly preparing for the upcoming lessons.

   Though, the problem at hand remained: the crowd at the classroom door was still noisy enough to disturb Mona, even though she was nowhere near them.
 The feeling of being watched persisted, which make her unable to concentrate on anything, whether it be scrolling idol social media timeline or reading the textbook.

+  It was only until a teacher came that the crowd finally dispersed.

   ---

-  Things became much more messy when lunchtime came.
-Now that the rumor had spread much further than her classroom, Mona was now engulfed in a crowded swarm of mobs.
-She even noticed some people intending to return tomorrow because of the sheer size of the crowd in front of her, which means this situattion was not ending soon.
+  Everything became much more messy when lunchtime came.
+Now that the rumor had spread much further than her small classroom, Mona was now engulfed in a crowded swarm of mobs, questions threw at her at supersonic speed.
+She even noticed some people intending to return tomorrow because of the sheer size of the horde in front of her, which means that this situation was not ending soon.

   "Mona is really popular, huh?
-Suddenly being engulfed by all sorts of people must be tiring for her."
+Suddenly being surrounded by all sorts of people must be tiring for her."

   Mikoto and Uta, who just bought some sandwiches for lunch, were eating their